cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/removing-a-user-domain-or-ip-address-from-a-block-list-after-sending-spam-email.md

     > [!TIP]
     > To go directly to the **Restricted Users** page in the Security &amp; Compliance Center, use this URL: > [https://protection.office.com/?hash=/restrictedusers](https://protection.office.com/?hash=/restrictedusers)

 2. This page will contain the list of users that have been blocked from sending mail to outside of your organization.
-Find the user(s) you wish to remove restrictions and then click on **Unblock**.
+Find the user you wish to remove restrictions on and then click on **Unblock**.

 3. Click **Yes** to confirm the change.